 HMIS User – End user, employed by a local agency required to enter data.
 HMIS users in order to have access to the VT HMIS must pass and adhere to the minimum training and security standards.

-HMIS User Level – HMIS users are assigned a specific user level that limits the data the user is able to access in the database.
+HMIS Access Role – HMIS users are assigned a specific access role that limits the data and features the user is able to access in the database.

-HMIS Vendor – The Vermont HMIS software vendor is WellSky.
+HMIS Vendor – The Vermont HMIS software vendor is Bitfocus.
 The HMIS vendor designs the HMIS and provides ongoing support to the System Administrators.

 Minimum Data Entry Standards – A minimum set of questions that must be completed for each client to provide data for use in aggregate analysis.